Mark Savage (director)

 During 2017 and 2018 Purgatory Road was released in the United States and Australia and in 2019 on DVD and Blu-ray in Canada and America.
-In 2020 the movie was scheduled for showing in the UK on channels including Virgin Media and Sky Store. also in Ireland.
+In 2020 the movie was scheduled for showing in the UK and Ireland on channels including Virgin Media and Sky Store.

 The film was acclaimed in reviews and at the Melbourne Underground Film Festival, and the original score by Glen Gabriel received a Hollywood Music in Media Awards nomination.

 In 2020 Painkiller was completed, starring Michael Paré and Bill Oberst Jr.